 Everything that is mentioned above is valid for Local SEO, with the addition of the following guidelines:

-Make sure that you have your business name, address, contact details on all pages of your website.
+- Ensure you have your business name, address, and contact details on all website pages.

-- Register your business with trusted directories such as Yelp, Yahoo small business, Foursquare and other.
+- Register your business with trusted directories such as Yelp, Yahoo Small Business, Foursquare, and others.

-This is also the reason that Google decided to create a mobile-first index and start indexing the mobile friendly version of a website instead of the desktop version.
+This is also why Google decided to create a mobile-first index and start indexing the mobile-friendly version of a website instead of the desktop version.

 When working on Mobile SEO, you need to make sure that: